tlugger/face_recognize/README.md

 Input
 -------
-A signal through "find" to begin collecting frames from the camera and search for a single face A signal through "face" to add the known face encoding and name to compare found faces against
+A signal through "unknown" to begin collecting frames from the camera and search for faces A signal through "known" to add the known face encodings and names to compare found faces against

 Output
 -------